vivekuppal/transcribe/README.md

 # 👂🏻️ Transcribe ✍🏼️

-Transcribe is a live audio, video transcription tool that provides real-time transcripts for the microphone and speaker output.
-It generates a suggested conversation response using OpenAI's GPT API based on the live transcription of the conversation.
+Transcribe provides real time transcription for microphone and speaker output.
+It generates a suggested conversation response using OpenAI's GPT API relevant to the current conversation.

 ![Screenshot](assets/Screenshot.png)

 ## Why Transcribe over ecoute ##
-- Use Most of the functionality for Free
+- Use Most of the functionality for FREE
+- Choose between GPT 3.5, 4.0 or other models from OpenAI
 - Install without python dependencies
 - Speech to Text
-    - Offline - free
+    - Offline - FREE
     - Online - paid - OpenAI Whisper or Deepgram
 - Prompt customization
-- Response Audio
 - Manage Audio Input (Speaker or Mic or Both)
 - Save chat history
+- Response Audio

 ## ![Alt text](assets/on-demand-service-48.png) On Demand Features ![Alt text](assets/on-demand-service-48.png) ##
-We develop mutually beneficial on demand features.
+We develop mutually beneficial features on demand.

 Create an issue in the repo to request on demand features.